 Major Training Services Pty Ltd (MTS) (RTO Code 90748), offers the 10620NAT Course in Military Advocacy through a written agreement with the Advocacy Training and Development Program (ATDP).
+(Nationally recognised training, assesssment and the awarding of qualifications can only be done by a Registered Training Organisation (RTO).
+RTOs may utilise the services of a third party to conduct the training and assessment on their behalf subject to certain requirements.)

 The course contains six elective Units of Competency; some units have a pre-requisite Unit of Competency.
 Completing one or more Units of Competency leads to a Statement of Attainment issued by Major Training Services Pty Ltd (RTO Code 90748).